 On occasion, the Title IX Office may receive a report and initiate an investigation involving a respondent who may be close to graduation.
 When the investigation has the potential for a sanction that may include separation from the university, the Title IX Coordinator may place a hold on the respondent's degree conferment until the process is complete.
 If the respondent is found responsible for the behavior and the Outcome includes a separation from the university, the respondent will not have their degree conferred until the sanction is completed.
-If the respondent is found responsible for the behavior from the university, the respondent will not be eligible for degree conferred at any point.
+If the respondent is found responsible for the behavior and the Outcome includes expulsion from the university, the respondent will not be eligible for degree conferral at any point.